madphysicist/scikit-guess/doc/appendices/reei/translation.rst

 French as faithfully as I could.
 I have also attempted to conform the English portions to what I consider to be modern American usage.

-There are going to be plenty of imperfections and probably outright errors in the translation.
+There are certain to be some imperfections and probably outright errors in the translation.
 The translation is not meant to be a monolith.
 It is presented on GitHub so that readers so inclined can easily submit corrections and improvements.